<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Ofie Profile PicPro Tip: Learn more about logging Impact for an Item in the following support pages:

-Impact Values
+Certain Quantitative Impacts have Impact Values

 Many quantitative Impacts are measured in currency.
 However, some are measured using a different kind of unit.
 For example, Time Savings People are measured in hours.